identinet/terraform-hcloud/README.md

 # terraform-hcloud

 A simple and opinionated module to create servers in Hetzner Cloud and - by default - to provision the servers with Ansible first and then install Kubernetes with Rancher, but both of these are optional.
 See the variables file for the available configuration settings.

+## Usage

 Add the provider to your `main.tf`: